adamnaamani/handbook/pages/definitions.md

 An ANN is based on a collection of connected units or nodes called artificial neurons, which loosely model the neurons in a biological brain.
 Each connection, like the synapses in a biological brain, can transmit a signal to other neurons.
 An artificial neuron that receives a signal then processes it and can signal neurons connected to it.

+#### Op-ed
+Short for "opposite the editorial page", is a written prose piece typically published by a newspaper or magazine which expresses the opinion of an author usually not affiliated with the publication's editorial board.
+Op-eds are different from both editorials and letters to the editor.

 #### PREC (Personal Real Estate Corporation)
 Personal real estate corporations allow real estate licensees to access the business advantages of incorporation, including better planning of income and tax streams.